0xpatatedouce/guide-massa-node-step-by-step-/README.md

 ```
 cd massa/massa-client/
 ```
-Open a second screen to compiled the client.
+Open a second screen to compile the client.
 ```
 screen -S massa_client
 ```